Microsoft AI demands more power. Can a WA fusion company supply it?

 Microsoft is constructing a sprawling data center campus that could cover more than 24 football fields, part of the company’s rapid build-out in a global arms race to control artificial intelligence.
 But this one site could demand as much electricity as a medium-sized city – at a time when power is increasingly scarce.

-A couple of miles away, on another dusty construction site, is a potential solution.
+A couple of miles away, on another dusty construction site, sits a potential solution.

 Last summer, Helion, an Everett-based startup, broke ground on what it hopes becomes the world’s first commercial fusion power plant, designed to deliver the same clean, steady energy that powers the sun.